aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-xlt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOCX file format is a popular format for creating and sharing documents.
+It is a Microsoft Office Open XML format that is used to store documents.
+However, the Microsoft Excel format (XLT) is the most widely used spreadsheet format.
+It is used to store and analyze data, as well as to create charts and graphs.
+Therefore, it is often necessary to convert a DOCX file to XLT in order to use the data in a spreadsheet.

+<h2>How Aspose.Total Helps for DOCX to XLT Conversion</h2>
-For a Python developer, who is trying to add a DOCX to XLT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from DOCX to XLT.
+It is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert DOCX file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to make the conversion process easier.
+It also supports various versions of Microsoft Office, including the latest versions.
+Furthermore, it is highly reliable and secure, making it an ideal choice for developers who need to convert DOCX to XLT.

 {{% /blocks/products/pf/feature-page-summary %}}